jkzhang2019/cldup/README.md

 2. Edit the the configurations at the top of cldup
     ```shell
     #1.DIR(s) to be covered
-    BASEDIR=('/volume1')  #The base of the dir tree be scanned for duplicated files.
+    BASEDIR=('/volume1')  #The base of the dir tree be scanned for duplicate files.
 Change it to your dir.
 The default is for synology NAS volume1.
 More than one dir can be added as ('/volume1' '/volumen2')

     #2.PATH NAME of the database file
     FILE_LIST_DB=~/.allfiles.n.db  #specify the name of database file.
 The default name is OK for most of users.